efeslab/igor-ae/README.md

 ## Repeating Results

 This section is intended for researchers intending to reproduce results for the IGOR paper.
-To aid in minimize effort on the part of reviewers, we provide a Ubuntu 20.04 LTS virtual machine that already contains the required scripts and dependencies outlined [above](#processing-timing-data).
+To minimize effort on the part of reviewers, we provide a Ubuntu 20.04 LTS virtual machine that already contains the required scripts and dependencies outlined [above](#processing-timing-data).

-The virtual machine and login details are provided via the AE HotCRP submission page.
+The virtual machine image can be found **here**.
+The username, user password, and root password are all `rtas21`.

+The `igor-ae` repository has already been cloned to `/home/rtas21`.
+A copy of the current version of the paper is in `~/igor-ae/paper/`, and can be compared against the results generated below.

 ### Latency